 (see www.amazon.com author central)

-Pernicano, P. Using Stories, Art and Play in Trauma-Informed Treatment: Case Studies and Applications Across the Lifespan
+Pernicano, P. Using Stories, Art and Play in Trauma-Informed Treatment: Case Examples and Applications Across the Lifespan

 This book is primarily a set of case studies across the lifespan in which stories, art and play contributed to the assessment and treatment of trauma-related problems.
 The author adheres to an integrative model of trauma-informed treatment and notes the influence of Milton Erickson and Jung in understanding symbols, metaphor and change.
 Each case provides history and conceptualization, and artwork in the book serves as evidence of both symptoms and qualitative change.
 The front matter provides an overview of the elements of trauma-informed treatment and the limitations of manual-based care when the therapist-client "fit" and therapeutic alliance are not considered.
 Dr. Pat offers several new therapeutic stories as well as guides for effective use of stories and interventions.
 This book serves as an excellent companion volume for Pernicano's 2014 Using Trauma-Focused Therapy Stories: Interventions for Therapists, Children and Their Caregivers.